avacash/avacash-airdrop/README.md

 # avacash-airdrop

-## earlyUsersAirdrop.json - preliminary list
+## earlyUsersAirdrop.json - FINAL LIST
-Users that have deposited in any of the Avacash.Finance's Instance until the block 6985545.
+Users that have deposited in any of the Avacash.Finance's Instance until block N°7974288 in Avalanche Mainnet, and until block N°3568234 in Fuji.

-**Note:** This is just a preliminary block, hence a **preliminary list**, the final list of early users will be taken when the Anonymity Mining program starts.
-You can still participate by depositing in any of the Avacash.Finance's instance until that date (to confirm).
+This was the previous block before the Avacash.Finance attack on December 10th 2021.

+New audited Anonimity Pools will be launched directly with Anonymity Mining, so there won't be any early adopter program in the future.

-The amount of cash tokens was calculated per `earlyUser` as follows:
+The amount of cash tokens was calculated per `earlyAdopter` as follows:
 - Only one deposit per early user per instance was considered.
 - Each instance gives a different amount of points
   - 1 AVAX Instance: 1 point:
   - 10 AVAX Instance: 8 points:
   - 100 AVAX Instance: 16 points.

-- CASH = (earlyUserPoints/totalPoints)*(20,000)
+- `CASH = (earlyAdopterPoints/totalPoints)*(20,000)`

 ## sherpaAirdrop.json.
 Users that had at least 1 (balance >= 1.000000000000) SHERPA token in the Avalanche blockchain at the Block Number 4081478 : https://snowtrace.io/block/4081478.
 (September 10th, 2021, 00:00:00 )